-The motivational track at BCRC's Rose House is the initial phase that all residents enter upon admission to the six-month program.
+The motivational track at the Rose House is the initial phase that all residents enter upon admission to the 18-30 week program.
 This time is designed to allow new residents to acclimate to their new environment while bridging the gap between a life of little-to-no structure and their new schedule, which is strictly regulated.
-Residents in this phase will participate in a schedule that is slightly less rigorous than the main program, and will be provided additional time to rest for their mind and body while they begin the process of physical and emotional healing.
+Residents in this phase will participate in a schedule that is slightly less rigorous than the main program and will be provided additional time to rest for their mind and body while they begin the process of physical and emotional healing.

-Following the Motivational Track, residents will enter Phase I of the recovery program.
-BCRC (Rose House) does not offer conventional drug and alcohol treatment or MAT services.
-Our program is designed to encourage recovery by developing a relationship with Jesus Christ and working the 12-step program.
-We have proposed a continuous plan of action that incorporates recovery theory into long-term daily living.
-Residents will work with temporary sponsors and and group leaders to learn how to do a moral inventory, confession of shortcomings, planning restitution for harm done, and service to others.
+Following the motivational track our aim is to provide a structured environment that compliments spiritual and emotional growth as well as personal development.
+CRCI does not offer MAT services in any of its long term residential programs but does work with many facilities that offer these services in the short term for detoxification protocols.
+Our program encourages residents on their pathway to recovery by working the 12-step program, establishing meaningful roles in their daily living, continuing therapy, counseling sessions, increasing community involvement, adopting higher moral ideals, and adhering to a rigorously structured environment.
+We have proposed a continuous plan of action that incorporates evidence-based recovery into long-term daily living.
+Residents will work with temporary sponsors and group leaders to learn how to do a moral inventory, confession of shortcomings, restitution for harm done, and service to others.
 Contact with family is limited during this time to allow each resident to engage in a more personalized focus and to gain an initial understanding of what kind of life change they are seeking before introducing external influences back into their lives.

-After completion of the initial four weeks, each resident will be reviewed by staff and senior residents.
-The areas of review will include spiritual growth, personal responsibility, compliance with rules and regulations, trust, willingness, and active recovery.
+After completion of phase I, each resident will be reviewed by staff and senior residents.
+The areas of review will include spiritual and emotional growth, personal responsibility, compliance with rules and regulations, trust, willingness, and active recovery.
 These areas will be addressed to determine where additional improvement is needed and to determine if the resident will be approved to move into Phase II of the program.
 In phase II residents will begin to take on more responsibility and will have plenty of opportunities to begin building more trust with the leadership.
-If a resident determines that they are not ready for phase II they will have the opportunity to delay the transition for a period of up to 21 days.
+If a resident determines that they are not ready for phase II, they will have the opportunity to delay the transition for a period of up to 21 days.